osaxma/1brc_dart/README.md

 A Dart version for the 1 billion rows challange.
-See 1brc for more details: [1brc][]
+See [1brc][] for more details.

 ### To create measurements files